arcticoder/casimir-nanopositioning-platform/README.md

 Scope: Research prototypes, simulation studies, and lab demonstrations for nanopositioning and Casimir-force-aware control.
 Not a production system.

 Validation: Some validation artifacts and UQ summaries are included in `docs/`; where claims are made, they are supported by experiment or simulation artifacts linked in `docs/` where available.
+Users should consult raw datasets, chain diagnostics, and benchmark scripts before generalizing results.

 Limitations: Achieved performance depends on high-precision fabrication, environmental control, and full-system integration.
 Long-term stability, robustness in non-lab environments, and manufacturing yield require further engineering and testing.
+Confidence bounds, convergence checks, and sensitivity analyses should accompany any cited numeric claims.

-If you plan to adopt or cite performance numbers from this repository, please include links to the underlying datasets and scripts that produced those figures.
+If you plan to adopt or cite performance numbers from this repository, please include links to the underlying datasets and scripts that produced those figures and attach UQ artifacts where applicable (e.g., `docs/UQ-notes.md`, `docs/benchmarks.md`).

 ## Reported Performance Specifications (prototype / experimental)